ejatkin/prescriptable/README.md

 So that I can increase the patient's chances of success I would like to add additional information to the treatment plan
 ```

+#### Later MVPs:
+- Setting up to be legit/legal for prescribing
+- Autofills a prescription
+- Reskin for other drugs/supplements
+- Reskin as a mac app
+- Reskin for web
+- Reskin for android